mlavi/hugo/content/post/git-for-operators.md

    saved immeasurable SE hours, powered uncountable demos, and continues to improve for more use cases/labs.

 Q: Is git (or any revision control system) good for storing large files: videos, pictures, etc.
-A: It depends on the context: if you are completely local for your private use, go for it, however there are systems like git-annex that are better suited for git to manage the (textual) metadata of large files across multiple file sources and backups.
+A: It depends on the context: if you are completely local for your private use, go for it!
+However there are systems like [Git Large File Storage](https://git-lfs.github.com/) and [git-annex](https://git-annex.branchable.com/) that are better suited for git to manage the (textual) metadata of large files across multiple file sources and backups.

    Ultimately, the answer is no: revision control is best suited for text files (source code, configuration, scripts, documentation, etc.), not BLOBs to deal with textual diffs and merges.
-So store the procedure to build the application, not the application binary or libraries, in git.
+So we arrive at the idea to store the procedure to build the application in git, not the application binary or libraries.
    You will see public git host providers restrict the size of an individual file in a repo and sometimes the total size of a repo to enforce these rules in order to keep their SLAs. free tier, and capacity planning as well as